 Within the eSync platform software for different devices can be bundled into “packages”, with dependencies and sequences-of-installation defined as a policy of the package.
 If any software component in the package is not successfully installed, then the entire package is identified as a failed update, and all devices are rolled back to their last valid software.

 eSync specifications support, but do not require, the use of delta compression.
 Most commercial deployments of eSync to date have used delta compression to reduce wireless bandwidth consumption.

 Has eSync seen commercial deployments?

 Yes.
 The first vehicles deployed with eSync OTA began shipping in the spring of 2019.
 In these luxury SUVs eSync is used to update 33 separate electronic devices.
-By mid-2020 five automakers from China, Europe and Japan had adopted eSync OTA for production vehicles, forecasting that 10 million cars with eSync OTA will be on the roads in the near future.
+By the beginning of 2021, five automakers from Europe, China and Japan had adopted eSync OTA for production vehicles, forecasting that 13 million vehicles with eSync OTA will be on the roads in the near future.